Create Your First Project

 Drawn on Day 2; comté and white pencil.
 One of my favorites to come out of this class.

 I found myself watching with a fascination that wasn’t tied to desire or to criticism or any of the markers we typically find ourselves attached to when considering naked people.
-I cannot fully say I watched with absolutely nothing from the outside world reflected in my gaze, for the stool, and the pencil, and the air-conditioning, and the coffee breath, are very much real; they may go unnoticed, but are as much of the making as anything else.
+I cannot fully say I watched with absolutely nothing from the outside world reflected in my gaze, for the stool, and the pencil, and the air-conditioning, and the coffee breath were all very much real; perhaps gone unnoticed, but just as integral to the making as anything else.

 There, as she blinked, looking out in profile, as I tried to follow the curve and fold of her belly, the expanse of her thigh, the shades in her back marking her scapulae, unconcealed freckles and moles, I was entranced.